 Thinking about making the move to Australia?
 Get health cover that meets your visa requirements in less than five minutes.
 Click onto our dedicated Overseas Student Health Cover page to learn more.

 Are you looking to move to Australia for work?
 Find out more about our Overseas Visitor Health Cover options.

-For more information about all things Australia, visit the dedicated Life in Australia section of The Check Up.
+For more information about all things Australia, visit the dedicated Living in Australia section of The Check Up.